-The only adjacent road is Highway 21.
+The only adjacent road is Goshen Road near the intersection with Highway 21.
 Most of the shopping, goods, and services in the area are located on Highway 21.
 There is a Publix about 2 miles south of the site and a Walmart Supercenter about 2 miles north of the site.